Marc Siegel: Host of Doctor Radio Reports on SiriusXM

 Siegel has hosted the SiriusXM radio show Doctor Radio Reports twice a week since March 2020, focusing on the impact of the COVID-19 pandemic and the efficacy of public health efforts to neutralize it.
 He is the medical director of Doctor Radio.

 Personal life

 Siegel was born on June 15, 1956, in New York.
 He is married to Ludmilla Luda Siegel, who is a physician and neurologist.
 They have three children.

 Siegel is Jewish and cites the Oath of Maimonides as a medical ethics influence.

 Education

 He attended East Meadow High School.
-Following high school, he went to Brown University in Providence, Rhode Island, from 1974 to 1978.
+Following high school, he attended Brown University in Providence, Rhode Island, from 1974 to 1978.
 He received his Doctor of Medicine degree in 1985 from the State University of New York at Buffalo.
 He completed his residency in internal medicine in 1988 at New York University Medical Center.